 Are There Any Side Effects to Sedation Dentistry?

-When performed by qualified professionals, sedation dentistry is considered a safe option with minimal side effects.
+In general, sedation dentistry is associated with minimal side effects.
 The most common side effect of oral-conscious sedation is decreased coordination.
 With nitrous oxide, some patients may feel nauseous or dizzy immediately after treatment.
 Side effects from I.V. sedation will vary based on the medicine used, but most commonly, patients may find their sedation takes hours to fully wear off.

 Before your procedure, our dentists will go over your medical history to determine if you are eligible for sedation dentistry—and if so, which method is most appropriate for your needs.
 Our priority is your safety and comfort, which is why we will only recommend sedation dentistry if you are a good candidate.
 The specific risks and potential side effects will vary based on the sedation method you are receiving.
 These will be explained to you in detail during your appointment.